“Losing a child feels like falling into a hole without ever reaching the bottom. You lose all your reference points and you hurt everywhere.”

 2005 – Member of the Ordre des 21

-2005 – Personality of the year, Humanism, courage and accomplishment category, La Presse Excellence gala
+2005 – Personality of the Year in the category Humanism, Courage and Accomplishment, La Presse Excellence Gala

 2005 – Meritorious Service Medal from the Governor General of Canada

 2006 – Knight of the Ordre national du Québec